 Students interested in applying to the Student Professional Development & Leadership Program must meet the following criteria:

 - have a cumulative grade point average of 2.5 or higher.

 - submit a completed faculty recommendation form from a faculty member whose class you have taken (required for first-time applicants).

 - submit a completed leadership program application (required for first-time applicants).

 - submit a short essay (required for first-time applicants).

-Six Fridays every summer are devoted to the Student Leadership Institute in the Student Union Building.
-Sessions run from 8:30 a.m. to 3:15 p.m. with a continental breakfast and lunch included.
+Five Fridays every summer are devoted to the Student Leadership Institute in the Student Union Building.
+Sessions run from 8:30 a.m. to 3:30 p.m. with a continental breakfast and lunch included.
 The focus for the summer institute will be self-leadership, interpersonal skills, team building, conflict resolution and reflections.
-You must commit to a minimum of four of the six sessions to qualify for acceptance.
-Attending all six sessions is optimal, and there will be a special drawing for students who attend the entire Institute.
+You must commit to a minimum of four of the five sessions to qualify for acceptance.
+Attending all five sessions is optimal, and there will be a special drawing for students who attend the entire Institute

 Join us for a weekend of leadership including challenging and fun ways to learn.
-The focus of the weekend is effective communication, time management, balancing work, school and family and participation in the adventure challenge course.
+The focus of the weekend is effective communication, time management, and teambuilding through experiential learning.
 A bus will transport you from RACC to camp.
 A mandatory information session will be held to share details and answer questions.
 You will complete your paperwork for camp at that time.
 Information on what to bring and contact details will be provided.